 The Body’s Use Of Fat As Fuel

-Your body primarily depends on glucose from carbohydrates as the main fuel source for the body.
-When it’s inadequate, the body reverts to body fat which may not offer strength, but it works.
+Your body primarily depends on glucose from carbohydrates as its main fuel source.
+When it’s inadequate, the body reverts to using body fat instead to fill its needs.

 Loss Of Body Fat

-Theoretically, the body will use up fat reserves/ triglycerides to power through the exercise leading to fat loss over time.
+Theoretically, the body will use up fat storage to power through the exercise leading to fat loss over time.
 However, the body responds differently for everyone seeing that some will lose weight while others experience no effects.

 Nonetheless, fasted exercise does have positive effects on general body composition and blood sugar levels that remain more stable when compared to fed exercise.